OpenTermsArchive/contrib-versions/Blogspot/Privacy Policy.md

 *   Play Books
 *   Payments
 *   Fiber
-*   Project Fi
+*   Google Fi
 *   G Suite for Education
 *   YouTube Kids
-*   Google Accounts Managed with Family Link
+*   Google Accounts Managed with Family Link, for Children under 13 (or applicable age in your country)

 Other useful resources